Privacy Policy

 – Emergency contact and GP details for safeguarding purposes.

-– Counsellor/volunteer application and supervision records.
+– Counsellor or volunteer application and supervision records.

 – Financial information related to payments (processed securely via PayPal).